Welcome to today's edition of the Rush 24-7 podcast.

 It is his desire, even though he has not put his name on it.

-And this is what Lieberman and I'll bet you quite a lot of other Democrats are getting nervous about because they know the Medicare program is going bankrupt soon.
+And this is what Lieberman, and I'll bet you quite a lot of other Democrats are getting nervous about because they know the Medicare program is going bankrupt soon.

-A brief timeout, my friends, El Rushball.
+A brief timeout, my friends.

-Off to our rousing start on a brand new Monday, back after this.
+Off to our rousing start on a brand new Monday back after this.

 A thrill and a delight to have you with us.

-And let's not forget we have the S Chip program, the state children's health insurance program, and that insures children up to the age of 25.
+And let's not forget, we have the S-CHIP program, the state children's health insurance program.

-Children up to the age of some people say that it it actually uh uh insures children up to age 37, but regardless.
+Some people say that it actually insures children up to age 37.

-We have only a few short years they haven't gotten their hands on yet.
+But regardless, we have only a few short years they haven't gotten their hands on yet.

 A lot of people now beginning to really think that the bottom has fallen out of this.